 Until either Volta or Turing comes along to replace it, the Nvidia GTX remains and will remain as one of the most powerful graphics cards available in 2018.
 However, as good as it is a gaming GPU and also an excellent mining one, there are a few limitations that prevent it from taking over the top spot on the list.
 For instance, it’s an extremely expensive GPU, and it also draws more power than its competition.
 This means you’ll be getting less of a return on your investment, and it’ll take some time to cover your costs.
 However, if you don’t mind shelling out the extra cash for this GPU, (or if you want to game with the best graphics card around), then you’ll be happy with its performance since if you do a bit of tweaking, you can reach a hash rate of 32 mh/s.

 A recent update to the 1070

-While the GTX 1070 sits atop our list of the best mining GPUs, its follow up, the GTX 1070 Ti, is another fantastic mining graphics card, and with a number of power upgrades, such as a higher base clock, the 1070 Ti does a very good job.
-However, there are a few reasons why it's listed lower than its older sibling.
-For a start, as it's newer it costs more than the 1070, which will dent your profits from mining.
-It also has a higher power consumption, which makes it more costly to run.
-Finally, there have been incidents of a bug in the driver software which makes this GPU hash lower than expected, but an upcoming fix should sort that.
-If you're prepared to tweak a few settings, however, this is an excellent mining GPU.
+While the GTX 1070 sits atop our list of the top mining GPUs, its follow up, the GTX 1070 Ti, isn’t too far behind.
+Another fantastic mining graphics card with a number of power upgrades, such as a higher base clock, the 1070 Ti also does a very good job.
+However, there are a few reasons why it ranks lower than its older sibling.
+For a start, because it's newer, it costs more than the 1070, reducing your profits from mining.
+It also has a higher power consumption, making it more costly to run.
+Finally, there have been incidents of a bug in the driver software, which makes this GPU hash lower than expected, though an upcoming fix should sort that.
+If you're prepared to adjust a few settings, however, this is an impressive mining GPU.